Cutting-edge artists give Ichiro, Griffey rookie cards a futuristic rebirth

 “I wanted to put the flag back there to represent strength, togetherness, opportunity,’’ he said.

-In embracing this project, Saladeen said, “I just wanted to go back to that feeling as a kid, being amazed by all of these amazing grownups who played sports.”
+In embracing this project, Saladeen said, “I just wanted to go back to that feeling as a kid, being amazed by all of these amazing grown-ups who played sports.”

 It’s a well-timed goal amidst the uncertainty of our current times.